schollz/paracosms/README.md

 ![image](https://user-images.githubusercontent.com/6550035/179411170-6295d18b-ab4c-44a7-a2ae-e313dd24c0ba.png)

-*paracosms* is a sampler that can playback or record audio. drive-by features:
+*paracosms* is a sampler that can playback or record synchronized audio. main features:

 - can load up to **112 stereo samples**
-- **samples are quantized** to the clock and synced together
+- **samples are quantized** to a main clock and synced together
-- recorded samples have **gapless playback** using crossfades
+- recorded samples have **gapless playback** by crossfading post-roll
 - imported samples are **automatic warped** to current bpm
 - **one-shot samples can be sequenced** with euclidean sequencer
 - each sample has **filters, pan+amp lfos, timestretching**
-- global **tapedeck and clouds effects** with per-sample sends
+- global **tapedeck, greyhole and clouds fx** with per-sample sends

 https://vimeo.com/730684724